-When a Remote Handset connects to the audio channel, the Answer LED will blink and the PZT will sound.
-The Operator at the TR-FFT then picks up the local handset and presses the Answer Switch which causes the Answer LED to remain on solid and the PZT goes silent.
-Communication between the local and remote handset is now established.
-Additional remote handsets can be attached to the audio connection without any intervention at the TR-FFT.
-Once the last remote handset has disconnected from the TR-FFT, the answer LED will go blank and the System will return to normal.
+When a remote handset connects to the audio channel, the Answer LED will blink and the PZT will sound.
+The operator at the FFT then picks up the local handset and presses the Answer Switch which causes the Answer LED to remain on solid and the PZT to silence.
+Communication between the local and the remote handset is now established.
+You can attach additional remote handsets to the audio connection without any intervention at the FFT.
+Once the last remote handset has disconnected from the FFT, the Answer LED will turn off and the system returns to normal.